Anterior Cruciate Ligament (ACL) Tear of the Knee

 How is an ACL tear diagnosed?

-In addition to a physical exam and patient history, MRI is the most effective test to confirm the diagnosis of a torn ACL or associated knee injuries.
+In addition to a physical exam, MRI is the most effective test to confirm the diagnosis of a torn ACL.

 What is the treatment?

 ACL tears do not necessarily require surgery.
-Initial treatment focuses on pain control, restoring range of motion and preventing further injury.
-It is important to regain motion in the knee as soon as possible to aid in recovery.
+Initial treatment focuses on pain control and restoring range of motion.
+It is important to regain motion in the knee as soon as possible to prevent permanent damage.

-The decision for operative or non-operative treatment depends on several factors including a patient’s age, activity level, severity of symptoms and expectations.
-For older, sedentary patients with a relatively stable knee and little desire to return to high-level sports or fitness routines, non-operative rehabilitation and activity modification may be sufficient.
-For active patients of almost all ages – especially young athletes – reconstruction of an ACL tear is highly recommended.
-Stable knees are critical for safely returning to sports and preventing re-injury or additional injury.
-ACL reconstruction can also minimize the chance of knee arthritis or instability later in life.
+Surgery depends on several factors including a patient's age, activity level, severity of symptoms and expectations.
+For older patients who are stable, with little desire to return to high-level sports or fitness routines, non-operative rehabilitation and activity modification may be sufficient.
+For active patients – young athletes especially – reconstruction is highly recommended.
+Strong knees are crucial for returning to sports and preventing re-injury.